w3f/Grants-Program/applications/Nighthawk.md

   We want Nighthawk to be an absolute no-brainer for every single crypto user in the world.
 None is immune to the damage that phishing causes, from seasoned crypto veterans to newcomers who are still learning the ropes.
 We believe that the polkadot community as a whole will be a fantastic fit with high engagement levels, vulnerable users and a desire from the community leaders within the ecosystem to combat this problem.

 There are some current answers to this problem on the market, most notably EAL by the crime fighting superstar Harry Denley.
-While we not only endorse but financially contribute to communtiy initiatives that combat phishing in the industry, PhishFort has become one of if not the major anti-phisihng provider in the space.
-This means that the all important _backend_ infratstructe - a constantly updated feed of newly discovered attacks, a team of trained and professional anti-phishing anaylsts, and experience being in the trenches daily fighting this problem as a company are needed to bolster a community facing solution to this problem.
+While we not only endorse but financially contribute to community initiatives that combat phishing in the industry, PhishFort has become one of if not the major anti-phishing provider in the space.
+This means that the all important _backend_ infrastructure - a constantly updated feed of newly discovered attacks, a team of trained and professional anti-phishing analysts, and experience being in the trenches daily fighting this problem as a company are needed to bolster a community facing solution to this problem.

 There are some other commercial solutions to this problem which both charge money, and are structured in such a way as to compromise the fundamental privacy of a users browsing experience.
 We personally have a strong aversion to compromises on user privacy and although we understand the need to charge for such a plugin, prefer answers to this problem that are transparent and accessible to anyone, anywhere in the world irrespective of their ability to afford such a solution.